-[A2C sub Option 2 + option other bands]
+[A2C sub Option 2]

-3 that, in order to protect satellite reception in the frequency bands [24.45-27.5 GHz, 42.5-43.5 GHz, 47.2-50.2 GHz and 50.4-51.41 GHz], IMT base stations shall comply with the following e.i.r.p. masks for the emissions:
+3 that, in order to protect satellite reception in the frequency band24.45-27.5 GHz, IMT base stations shall comply with the following e.i.r.p. masks for the emissions:

 3.1 that for the protection of space stations in the inter-satellite service, IMT stations should comply the following e.i.r.p. limitations for the base stations depending on the elevation angle: